 Barbados Wellness Team

-Dr. Dahlia Gibson, Medical Sciences Counselor
+Dr. Dahlia Gibson, Director

 “The opportunity to work in a meaningful way with students to successfully navigate the journey to become a physician has been an honor for me.
 Mental health and holistic wellness are vital components to reaching such a destination.
 As a counselor and health and wellness coach, I get to offer an integrated approach to the promotion of overall wellbeing.
-Prioritizing your mental health is the number one thing you can you do for yourself and your patients.
+Prioritizing your mental health is the number one thing you can do for yourself and your patients.
 We are here to work with you, to support you and ultimately empower you to be your best self.”

 Mrs. Chikere Thomas, Medical Sciences Counselor